Director of the CSC

 Lead Technical Lab Assistant

-Jeremy is our Senior Technical lab assistant who has worked at the Clinical Simulation Centre since 2011.
-He assists faculty and staff with day to day operations and is the go to person for any of your technology related needs.
+Jeremy is our Senior Technical Lab Assistant who has worked at the Clinical Simulation Centre since 2011.
+In 2012 he graduated from the Control Engineering Technician program at St. Lawrence College with distinction and joined the team full time.
+Jeremy assists faculty and staff with day to day operations and is the go to person for any of your technology related needs.

 You can find Jeremy programming, repairing and operating simulators in the lab.
-You may also find him in the control room creating high definition A/V recordings of simulations.
-His areas of interest include high fidelity patient simulation, augmented & virtual reality simulators and simulation based assessment.
+You may also find him in the control room creating high definition A/V recordings or in the workshop 3D printing.
+His areas of interest include high fidelity patient simulation, augmented/virtual reality and 3D printing.

 Technical Lab Assistant